elastic/kibana/README.md

 Sense should be available on `localhost:5601/app/sense` (assuming Kibana defaults).

-For more information and advanced setting please see the [documentation INSERT LINK]()
+For more information and advanced setting please see the [documentation](https://www.elastic.co/guide/en/sense/current/installing.html)

 Screenshots